Trump Signs Executive Order Aimed at Curbing State-Level AI Regulation

 “We also know that a big part of our economy, it could be 50, 60% of our economy … is AI and AI-based.
 We have trillions of dollars in construction going on, and this construction would stop, or a lot of it would be altered,” Trump told reporters.
 Over the past year, tech giants have invested hundreds of billions on data centers needed for AI development.

-Trump was joined in the Oval Office by Sen. Ted Cruz, one of the biggest proponents for blocking states from regulating AI.
+The discourse around preemption has been the highest-profile debate related to AI happening in Washington, while few other AI-issues have gotten much attention from Congress.
+Trump was joined in the Oval Office by Sen. Ted Cruz, one of the biggest proponents of blocking states from regulating AI.

 This order — which is almost certainly going to be challenged in courts by states like California, New York and Florida that have been attempting to regulate AI — directs Congress to create a federal framework for AI legislation while directing the administration to challenge “onerous” and “excessive” state laws, David Sacks, Trump’s main AI adviser said in the Oval Office.